kasturivamshi/Portfolio/README.md

-# Vamshi Kasturi – Full-Stack Developer Portfolio
+# Vamshi Kasturi – Full-Stack Developer

 Welcome!
 This repository contains the **source code for my personal portfolio website** — a clean, modern site showcasing my skills, projects, and contact information.
-It is deployed using GitHub Pages. :contentReference[oaicite:1]{index=1}
+It is deployed using GitHub Pages.

 ## 🚀 Live Demo